The Anti-Bribery and Anti-Corruption Review: Argentina

 - periodic compliance training.

-Recommended elements include, without limitation:
+Recommended elements include, without limit:

 - periodic risk analysis and subsequent review of the compliance programme;